mattmartin14/dream_machine/c_code/basics/readme.md

 At that point, that is pretty much all you really need to know about C for data engineering (just my opinion).
 I would not reach for C for any DE task in today's landscape.
 And why you might ask?

-- Because C does not have a built-in dataframe library
+- Because C does not have a native dataframe library
 - Because C does not have a native parquet reader or writer
 - Because Rust is nearly as fast as C and has a lot more to offer
 - Because C requires a lot of extra code to things like query a SQL Server.